Advice and compliance

 Where an owner, proprietor or manager carrying out a business or the person responsible for providing a service contravenes the Regulations, that person commits an offence.

-Businesses and venues that breach the Regulations will be subject to prohibition notices, and potentially fixed penalties.
+Workplaces that breach the Regulations will be subject to prohibition notices, and potentially fixed penalties.
 Local Authorities working with the Health and Safety Executive and with the support of Police Scotland, are empowered to issue prohibition notices to require compliance with the Regulations including requiring that an activity ceases.

 If prohibition notices are not followed, or fixed penalty notice not accepted, you may also be taken to court with potential for a fine up to the statutory maximum of £10,000.